Tigalari script: Comparison with other scripts

 Tigalari and Malayalam are both descended from Grantha script, and resemble each other both in their individual letters and in using consonant conjuncts less than other Indic scripts.
 It is assumed that a single script around 9th-10th century called Western Grantha, evolved from Grantha script and later divided into two scripts.

-The following table compares the consonants ka, kha, ga, gha, ṅa with other Southern Indic scripts such as Grantha, Tigalari, Malayalam, Kannada and Sinhala.
+The following table compares the Tigalari consonants with other Southern Indic scripts such as Grantha, Malayalam, Kannada and Sinhala.